Best Hiking Backpacks Rated by Hikers for 2018

 Since you’re new to hiking, it may come as a surprise that there are several different sizes, styles, features and categories that these backpacks fall into.
 They range from weekend packs to day trip packs, to backcountry backpacks and extended excursion packs.
 You’re also going to need to take into account the weather, how long your trip will be, what type of weight you’re able to handle and how many pockets or storage options you need.

 It sounds like a lot to consider, I know.
-Which is why we’ve taken the time to do most of the footwork for you, by compiling information for the top five best hiking backpacks for 2018, so you can get a look at what avid hikers are using this year, for the weekend or extended trips, rain or shine.
+Which is why we’ve taken the time to do most of the footwork for you, by compiling information for the top five best hiking backpacks for 2018, so you can get a look at what avid hikers and backpackers are using this year, for the weekend or extended trips, rain or shine.

 We’ve included information on the different types of features available, the proper way to measure yourself before you begin shopping, and which style of hiking backpack will best suit your purpose.